Help Center - For Landlord

 For property management companies that separate “rent in and out” accounts from their operating bank account, this account(s) will allow all rent and other property owner based transactions to go to a specific account separate than the company’s business operating account:

-To add a funding source to accept and send payments, click "+ add property account" button.
+To add a funding source to accept and send payments, click ''+ add main/deposit or property account button'' on the Bank Accounts tab of TC Payments powered by Dwolla page.
 You will see a pop-up with the most popular bank unions.
 You can search for your bank or credit union or select from the list below.
 You can choose either Instant or Micro-Deposit verification methods:

 If you have multiple accounts with the same bank, you’ll be asked to choose one.
 After that, your bank account will be successfully connected so you can easily transfer money in and out.
 Instant Verification Method (recommended)